nitish20899/An-End-to-End-project-for-predicting-the-MegaUnits-used-by-different-states-and-union-territories/README.md

 ## Dataset

-After scrap ing, properly arranging and cleaning the data, the dataframe has 37 columns adn 2593 rows.
+After scraping, properly arranging and cleaning the data, the dataframe has 37 columns adn 2593 rows.

 All the column values are float except date column.
 Columns represent 29 states and 7 union teritories of india.